Institute Courses and Descriptions

 Course 6: Using Standardized Test Data for Global and Multi-cultural Test-takers: Best Practices and Validity Standards

-Faculty: Dr. Madhabi Chatterji & Dr. Michael Lau, Teachers College, Columbia University
+Faculty: Professor Madhabi Chatterji & Professor Michael Lau, Teachers College, Columbia University

 Description: This course will provide the foundational principles underlying the design of standardized, large scale and individual assessments, highlighting how the information generated by these instruments should be appropriately interpreted and used.
 We will treat validity and reliability issues through a global and multicultural lens.
 Validity standards that apply to both norm-referenced and criterion-referenced (standards-based) assessments will be discussed.
 The course will help build skills in interpreting some popular types of scores, scales, and assessment reports for individuals and groups, such as, Percentile Ranks, Stanines, various forms of Standard Scores, Cut-scores, Domain-referenced Proficiency Scores, and Percents meeting Proficiency Standards with refernce to eoors of measurement and reliability issues.
 We will apply this knowledge to cases, evaluating factors potentially affecting valid and appropriate use of test data in research, practice and policy contexts.
 Examples of widely used standardized instruments will be discussed, such as the WAIS/WPPSI, SAT, TIMSS, PISA and NAEP.